FEUP-MEIC-DS-2024-25/T04_G04/output.md

-## Requirement Reviews and Improvements:
+## Requirement Analysis and Improvements:

 **Requirement 1:** The application must load quickly.

 **Comments:**

-* ⏱️ This requirement is too vague.
-"Quickly" is subjective.
+* ⏱️ This requirement is vague.
+"Quickly" is subjective and needs a specific metric for measurement (e.g., load time under 2 seconds).
-* 🚧  Define a specific loading time target (e.g., "The application must load within 3 seconds on a standard desktop browser").
+* 📈  Consider adding a specific performance target (e.g., average load time under 2 seconds on a standard internet connection).

 **Additional Considerations:**

-* **Performance Metrics:** Specify performance metrics (e.g., page load time, time to first byte) to measure loading speed.
-* **Target Devices:**  Specify the target devices (e.g., desktop, mobile) and their capabilities (e.g., network speed, processor power).
-* **Testing:** Define test scenarios to measure loading time across different devices and network conditions.
+* **Performance Testing:**  Define specific test scenarios (e.g., load tests with different user counts) to measure performance and ensure it meets the target.
+* **Optimization Strategies:** Explore different techniques for optimizing the application's performance, such as code optimization, caching, and content delivery networks.

 **General Improvements:**

-* Define a measurable loading time target.
-* Consider performance metrics and target devices.
+* Define a specific performance metric (e.g., average load time) and target (e.g., under 2 seconds).
-* Include testing scenarios.
+* Consider performance testing and optimization strategies.

 **Requirement 2:** The system must be secure.

 **Comments:**

-* 🔐  This requirement is too broad.
-"Secure" encompasses many aspects.
+* 🔒 This requirement is too broad.
+"Secure" needs specific measures and implementations.
-* 🚧  Specify specific security measures to be implemented.
+* 🔐  "Secure" can be broken down into specific security measures like data encryption, user authentication, access control, and vulnerability management.

 **Additional Considerations:**

-* **Security Features:** Detail security features such as:
-    * **Authentication:** How users authenticate (e.g., username/password, two-factor authentication).
-    * **Authorization:** How user access is controlled (e.g., roles, permissions).
-    * **Data Encryption:** How sensitive data is protected (e.g., encryption at rest, encryption in transit).
-    * **Vulnerability Scanning:** How the system is protected against vulnerabilities (e.g., regular security audits, penetration testing).

-* **Security Standards:**  Define the security standards to be followed (e.g., OWASP Top 10, PCI DSS).
-* **Testing:** Define test scenarios to evaluate the effectiveness of implemented security measures.
+* **Security Audits:** Conduct regular security audits to identify potential vulnerabilities and ensure compliance with industry standards.
+* **Security Training:** Train developers and staff on secure coding practices and security best practices.

 **General Improvements:**

+*  Specify the security measures implemented (e.g., encryption, authentication, access control).
-* Specify concrete security features and standards.
+*  Consider security audits, vulnerability management, and security training.
-* Include testing scenarios to ensure security implementation.

 **Requirement 3:** The application must use OAuth 2.0 for user authentication.

 **Comments:**

 * ✅ This requirement is well-defined and clear.
+* 👍 OAuth 2.0 is a widely accepted standard for user authentication, ensuring security and compatibility.

 **Additional Considerations:**

-* **OAuth 2.0 Scope:** Define the scope of access granted by OAuth 2.0 (e.g., read-only access, write access, access to specific resources).
-* **Authentication Providers:** Specify the supported authentication providers (e.g., Google, Facebook, Microsoft).
-* **Testing:** Define test scenarios to ensure successful OAuth 2.0 authentication and authorization.
+* **Implementation Details:** Specify the specific OAuth 2.0 flow (e.g., Authorization Code Grant) used for authentication.
+* **Third-Party Providers:**  If using a third-party OAuth 2.0 provider (e.g., Google, Facebook), mention the specific provider and any specific requirements for integration.

 **General Improvements:**

-* Consider OAuth 2.0 scope and supported authentication providers.
+*  Consider specifying the specific OAuth 2.0 flow and any third-party providers used.
-* Include testing scenarios to validate OAuth 2.0 implementation.

 **Requirement 4:** The system should support payment integration.

 **Comments:**

-* 💰 This requirement is too vague.
-"Should support" is unclear.
+* 💳 This requirement is unclear.
+"Support payment integration" needs further details.
-* 🚧  Specify the desired level of payment integration.
+* 💰  Specify the types of payment methods supported (e.g., credit cards, debit cards, digital wallets).

 **Additional Considerations:**

-* **Payment Gateways:** Define the supported payment gateways (e.g., Stripe, PayPal, Square).
+* **Payment Gateway:**  Mention the specific payment gateway (e.g., Stripe, PayPal) to be used.
-* **Payment Methods:**  Specify the accepted payment methods (e.g., credit card, debit card, bank transfer).
-* **Payment Processing:** Describe the payment processing flow (e.g., order confirmation, payment capture, refund handling).
-* **Security:** Specify the security measures for payment processing (e.g., PCI DSS compliance, encryption of sensitive data).
+* **Security:**  Ensure payment processing adheres to PCI DSS compliance for secure handling of sensitive payment data.

 **General Improvements:**

-* Define a specific level of payment integration.
-* Specify payment gateways, methods, and security measures.
+* Specify the payment methods supported, payment gateway used, and any relevant security measures.

 **Requirement 5:** The application must be able to handle an unlimited number of concurrent users.

 **Comments:**

-* 👨‍👩‍👧‍👦 This requirement is unrealistic and impractical.
-"Unlimited" is not achievable.
+* 🤯 This requirement is unrealistic and impractical.
+"Unlimited" is not feasible in a real-world application.
-* 🚧  Define a realistic target for concurrent users.
+* 👨‍👩‍👧‍👦 Define a realistic and scalable user capacity based on expected user load and system resources.

 **Additional Considerations:**

-* **Scalability:** Specify the planned approach for scaling the system to handle increasing user load (e.g., load balancing, horizontal scaling).
-* **Performance Testing:** Define load testing scenarios to evaluate the system's ability to handle a specified number of concurrent users.
+* **Performance Testing:**  Conduct load testing to determine the maximum number of concurrent users the application can handle.
+* **Scalability:**  Implement scaling strategies (e.g., horizontal scaling, load balancing) to handle increasing user loads.

 **General Improvements:**

-* Define a realistic target for concurrent users.
+* Define a realistic maximum number of concurrent users based on projected user traffic and system capabilities.
-* Specify the approach for scalability and include load testing scenarios.
+*  Consider load testing and scaling strategies.